What is ethical banking? Are ethical investments good value? What are examples of ethical banks?

 Ethical banking can positively impact societies worldwide because it does not help to fund companies that deal in morally questionable businesses.

-It also means that you gain more control of how and where your bank invests its money and you are safe in the knowledge that your money will not be used by businesses which have a negative impact on the world.
+It also means that you gain more control of how and where your bank invests its money and you are safe in the knowledge that your money will not be used by businesses that have a negative impact on the world.

 Compare current accounts from different providers and find a bank that works for you.